Strychnos nux-blanda

 Strychnos nux-blanda is a shrub or small tree in the Loganiaceae family.
 It is native to Southeast Asia and Assam.
 The wood is used as fuel; seeds are toxic, but used in folk-medicine.
-It is one of the plants featured in the garden of King Narai (1633–88) at Lopburi, Thailand.
+It is one of the plants featured in the garden of King Narai (1633–1688) at Lopburi, Thailand.

 Description

-This species grows as a deciduous shrub or small tree, some 4–15 m tall.
+This species grows as a deciduous shrub or small tree, some tall.

 Leaves are broadly ovate, elliptic or suborbicular; some 9–22 × 7–16 cm in size, papery, smooth with a round base, acute to acuminate apex and 5–7 basal veins.
 The axillary thyrses are 4–6 cm in size.
 There are puberulent bracteoles.
 Flowers are present in fives, with a puberulent pedicel.
-Calyx has narrow oblong lobes some 3mm in size, outside glandular.
-White corolla are salverform, some 1–2 cm long, the tube is around 9 mm, the outside is villous near the base, narrowly elliptic lobes some 3mm, with there outside glandular.
+Calyx has narrow oblong lobes some 3 mm in size, outside glandular.
+White corolla are salverform, some 1–2 cm long, the tube is around 9 mm, the outside is villous near the base, narrowly elliptic lobes some 3 mm, with there outside glandular.
 The stamens are inserted at the corolla mouth, with very short filament, the anthers are subovate, around 2 mm long with an exserted apex.
 The ovary is ovoid and smooth.
 Smooth style is up to 1.2 cm long.
 The stigma are capitate.
 The fruit, berries, are globose, 6–8 cm in diameter and have 4–15 seeds.
 Seeds are ovoid to suborbicular to ellipsoid in shape, some 1.5–2.2 by 1.3–2 cm in size, plano-compressed.
 In China the flowers appear from March to June with fruiting is from August to December.

 Traits that distinguish it from other Strycnos species include: the narrowly oblong sepals which are subglabrous; the fruit is 6–8 cm in diameter.

 The wood of the species has the unusual anatomical trait (in wood generally and Loganiaceae in particular) of having perforations in the ray cells.

 The wood measured higher than average density, 0.88 g/cm^{3} (average: 0.64 g/cm^{3}), and lower than average water content, 0.344 g/cm^{3} (average: 0.42 g/cm^{3}), amongst the tree taxa of a dry deciduous forest in Cambodia.